Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/1-pounce.md

 "Of course.
 What did we glean?"

 "We know where that marvelous ship of his stopped but that will be less than useless in short order.
-Once they discover the tracking device…"
+Once they discover the tracking device..."

 He sighed.
 "Indeed.
 Oh well, it was worth a try.
 What next?"